top of page

 How they choose instead of react.

-My work exists to build that missing layer.
+My work exists to build this missing layer.

-I develop applied, brain-based self-mastery training that grows the internal capacities underlying:
+I develop applied, brain-based self-mastery training that strengthens the internal capacities underlying:

 This work did not begin as a concept.